jbutcher21/aiclass/docs/system_prompt-chatgpt.md

 - Record keys: `DATA_SOURCE` required; `RECORD_ID` strongly desired; construct deterministic IDs if missing.
 - `RECORD_TYPE`: assign PERSON/ORGANIZATION when known; leave blank if ambiguous.
 - Names: prefer parsed person names; use `NAME_ORG` for organizations; use `NAME_FULL` when type is unknown.
 - Addresses: use parsed fields when available; otherwise `ADDR_FULL`.
-If both parsed and concatenated exist, include concatenated version as well.
+Do not include both parsed fields and `ADDR_FULL` for the same address.
 - Phones: map `PHONE_NUMBER`; set `PHONE_TYPE` only when clear; `MOBILE` has special weighting.
 - Identifiers: map to the most specific feature (e.g., PASSPORT, SSN, DRLIC) before generic `NATIONAL_ID`/`TAX_ID`/`OTHER_ID`; include issuing country/state where applicable.
 - Feature usage types: only set when clearly specified; special handling for `NAME_TYPE` PRIMARY, organization `ADDR_TYPE` BUSINESS, and `PHONE_TYPE` MOBILE.
 - Group associations: use `EMPLOYER` or `GROUP_ASSOCIATION` features; do not confuse with disclosed relationships.
 - Disclosed relationships: use `REL_ANCHOR` on anchor records; add `REL_POINTER` per relationship with standardized `REL_POINTER_ROLE`.
+- Control identifiers: use `TRUSTED_ID` only when curation explicitly intends to force records together (or apart).
+Use sparingly.

 Deliverables:
 - Per schema: node/edge catalog, mapping table, example Senzing JSON/JSONL, and list of ambiguities.